apache/tvm/docs/dev/relay_op_strategy.rst

             plevel=15)

-In this example, we add two implementations to the op strategy where implementation 2 is added with certain condition. ``my_implementation2`` will be used to compile this operator when ``some_condition`` is true as it has higher priority level (this could be changed if certain implementation is an AutoTVM template.
-See `Select implementation from op strategy`_ for more details).
+In this example, we add two implementations to the op strategy where implementation 2 is added with a certain condition. ``my_implementation2`` will be used to compile this operator when ``some_condition`` is true as it has higher priority level (this could be changed if certain implementation is an AutoTVM template.
+See `Select Implementation from Op Strategy`_ for more details).
 Otherwise, ``my_implementation1`` is used.

 We can extend the example above to third party library implementation.
 For